(+91) 9686 448899

 Containers of varying types should be made feasible with the content chosen.
-Also, to ensure standardisation of nursery activities, there should be uniformity between containers of any specific size type.
+Also, to ensure the standardisation of nursery activities, there should be uniformity between containers of any specific size type.

 As root trainers are very new to India, suitable root trainers are not available locally, although some businesses develop root trainers on a smaller scale.
 The aim was to investigate the feasibility to develop root trainers of different sizes and their production costs.

 To hold root trainer stock off the field, a raised platform is required.
 This is to promote root air pruning as well as to ensure improved hygienic conditions.
 An effort was made to investigate the feasibility of using locally accessible content to create elevated platforms.
-Three types of elevated platform have been attempted.
+Three types of the elevated platforms have been attempted.

 The mesh table made of steel on-top platform is almost fixed and can be used for a long period of time.
 The platforms made of wire mesh and bamboo mesh are considered to be used for immediate and brief short-term assemblies.
 The prices differ according to the components used and the scale of the container to be used.
 There is also space to try different other platform designs using locally accessible materials.

 Trials of potting media must be performed in the root trainer by growing seedlings in various potting media.
-Eucalyptus was used for a trial in various growing mixes that are prepared by locally available materials.
-In the general experiment on root trainers, the following components were used in various combinations- woodland soil, Coconut pit, dust saw, paddy pod saw.
+Eucalyptus was used for a trial in various growing mixes that are prepared with locally available materials.
+In the general experiment on root trainers, the following components were used in various combinations- woodland soil, Coconut pit, dust saw, and paddy pod saw.
 Apart from this, soil-rite and vermiculite are also added to this mixture.

 Irrigation is another significant factor in using a root trainer.
-In this case, conventional rose irrigation is not appropriate due to the limited capacity of the containers and also availability of root trainers in greater number per unit area.
+In this case, conventional rose irrigation is not appropriate due to the limited capacity of the containers and also the availability of root trainers in greater numbers per unit area.
 Therefore, the option of using PVC pipes and low-cost sprinkler nozzles to create a low-cost sprinkler irrigation system has been attempted.
-Under such a scheme, irrigation can be done more effectively faster with just one person to manage the different tasks in the nursery.
+Under such a scheme, irrigation can be done more effectively and faster with just one person to manage the different tasks in the nursery.